Meet Your Guides

 Katie Norwood

-Katie Norwood is an ANFT Certified Forest Therapy Guide and Trail Certification Consultant.
-Her work centers around guiding people in direct forest therapy experiences and partnering with land managers to support intentional development and certification of forest therapy trails.
+Katie Norwood is an ANFT-Certified Forest Therapy Guide and Trail Certification Consultant.
+Her work centers on guiding people in direct forest therapy experiences and partnering with land managers to support intentional development and certification of forest therapy trails.

-Raised in a variety of rural environments throughout her childhood and adolescence, Katie has always had a deep connection to her natural environment and the beings that she shares it with.
-Her relationship with the natural world has centered her and provided balance throughout her life.
-She is devoted to this relationship and incorporates it into her career as a social work practitioner to guide her practice.
+Raised in rural environments throughout her childhood and adolescence, Katie developed deep connection to her natural environment and the beings she shares it with.
+That relationship has centered her and informs her work as a social work practitioner and ANFT guide.

 As a Trail Certification Consultant, Katie collaborates with parks, land managers, and organizations to assess trails intended for forest therapy experiences, combining her expertise of guiding, emphasis on sensory experiences, and considerations for ecological integrity and long-term stewardship.